manoharan-lab/holopy/docs/source/users/basics.rst

 Data
 ----

 Holopy is at its core a tool for working with optical data, either measurements from some experiment or simulations of such data.
-Holopy works with all such data as :class:`holopy.core.data.Data` objects which are arrays of point measurements along with metadata about how to interpret those values.
+Holopy works with all such data as :class:`holopy.core.marray.Marray` objects which are arrays of point measurements along with metadata about how to interpret those values.
 Metadata might be:

 :Measurement Locations:

-   All Data objects must know where in space their measurements were taken.
+   All Marray objects must know where in space their measurements were taken.
 This is specified as a :class:`holopy.core.metadata.PositionSpecification` object which can be by pixel spacing for a rectangular detector, angles to farfield